 Amye R. Warren (Ph.D., Georgia Institute of Technology)

 Dr. Warren is a developmental psychologist with research interests in the development of memory and language skills in preschool and school-aged children.
 Her current research applications include children's testimony in legal cases, training programs to improve the skills of those who interview child witnesses, perceptions of child abuse allegations, and juvenile interrogations and confessions.
-Additionally, Dr. Warren’s work examines professional development for educators to facilitate language and literacy development from early childhood onward.
-She serves as program evaluator for a community school readiness program as well as a U.S. Department of Education grant project designed to increase the number and quality of teachers who work with English language learners.
+Additionally, Dr. Warren’s work examines professional development for educators to facilitate language and literacy development in first and second language learners from early childhood onward.
+She serves as program evaluator for a U.S. Department of Education grant project designed to increase the number and quality of teachers who work with English language learners.
 Dr. Warren regularly teaches undergraduate and graduate courses in developmental psychology (child development and applied developmental) as well as graduate courses in teaching psychology and research methods.

 Alexandra Zelin (Ph.D., University of Akron)

 Dr. Zelin’s research is focused around gender and sexism and their effects in the workplace, specifically within the selection and performance appraisal constructs.
 She is interested in both the “I” and the “O” of I-O Psychology and has completed numerous consulting projects, mostly within the field of selection.
 Unrelated to I-O, she also conducts research and works within the field of sexual assault prevention.
 Future research plans include bridging that gap by incorporating bystander behavior into the workplace, especially with regard to sexual harassment.
 Currently teaching an undergraduate research methods course and a graduate level personnel selection course, she is excited to introduce more people to the theory of research and practical application of knowledge.